Niall Lucy: Death

-Niall Lucy died at his home in Fremantle in June 2014, aged 57, 11 months after being diagnosed with cancer.
+Niall Lucy, a heavy smoker, died at his home in Fremantle in June 2014, aged 57, 11 months after being diagnosed with lung cancer.

 There have been many tributes in response to Lucy's death throughout the international scholarly community.
 Poet John Kinsella wrote the official obituary, 'Vale Free-Flowing Niall', published in The West Australian.
 The international journal Derrida Today dedicated its 2014 issue "In memoriam" to Niall Lucy, who had previously been on their editorial board.
 The international, peer-reviewed journal that Lucy founded and co-edited, Ctrl-Z: New Media Philosophy, included the tribute piece "Who will have come to have read this? - In memory of Niall Lucy (1956-2014)", written by his co-editor Dr. Robert Briggs.
 Briggs' piece appears in the last issue of the journal Lucy edited.
 Prior to Lucy's death, he had contributed a chapter on 'Politics' to a forthcoming book on Jacques Derrida edited by Claire Colebrook, Jacques Derrida: Key Concepts (Routledge, 2015); Colebrook dedicated the completed book to his memory.
 The 2015 edition of Vlak Magazine, edited by Prague-scholar Louis Armand, also includes contributions in Lucy's memory by Armand, Kinsella and Swinburne academic Darren Tofts.

 Lucy was presented with a posthumous Certificate of Recognition by the School Curriculum and Standards Authority for his contributions across 20 years to the English and Literature course and examination materials in Western Australia.

 In December 2014, a concert celebrating Lucy's life was also held with guest Australian musicians, including Martyn P. Casey (Nick Cave and the Bad Seeds, Grinderman); Jill Birt, Alsy MacDonald and Rob McComb (The Triffids); James Baker (The Scientists, Beasts of Bourbon, Le Hoodoo Gurus); and Richard Lane (The Stems); amongst many others.

-Niall's sister Judith Lucy dedicated her critically acclaimed television show, Judith Lucy Is All Woman, to her brother's memory.
+Niall's adopted sister Judith Lucy dedicated her critically acclaimed television show, Judith Lucy Is All Woman, to her brother's memory.
 Her 2015 Helpmann Award winning comedy show, Ask No Questions of the Moth, also discusses how she dealt with the impact of her brother's death.

 The Chad's Tree song 'The Flood Johanna', which appears on The Blackeyed Susans's Robert Snarski's 2015 solo album, Low Fidelity: Songs by Request Volume 1, is dedicated to Niall Lucy; Niall's wife, Sam; and his sister, Judith.

-The 2017 novel ‘’Sanctuary’’, by Australian writer and actor Judy Nunn, is also dedicated to his memory.
+The 2017 novel Sanctuary, by Australian writer and actor Judy Nunn, is also dedicated to his memory.

 At the time of his death, Lucy was Professor of Critical Theory at Curtin University.
 In 2015, Curtin University announced The Niall Lucy Award, commemorating the anniversary of Niall's death.
 The inaugural winner of the $5,000 award was Dr. Matthew Chrulew, from The Centre of Culture and Technology (CCAT).
 Chrulew won the award for his work on philosophical ethology, posthumanism, and French scholar Dominique Lestel.